Fuller, Perkier Breasts

 Although both materials are durable, it is important to note that breast implants may not last a lifetime.
-While it is uncommon, you may need to have your implants replaced if they are damaged.
-Even after breast augmentation, your breasts can change with your age, weight, or hormone levels.
+While it is uncommon, you may need to have your implants replaced.
+Even after breast augmentation, your breasts can change with your age, weight, feeling and pregnancy hormone levels.

 While the choice is ultimately yours, Dr. Levine has found that silicone implants provide a more natural looking result.
-However, if you have a nice breast shape and sufficient tissue to begin with, then natural looking results can be achieved with saline or silicone breast implants
+However, if you have a nice breast shape and sufficient tissue to begin with, then natural results can be achieved with saline or silicone breast implants.

 You can climb Mt.
 Everest, SCUBA dive, skydive, fly in an airplane, and visit the Dead Sea with silicone and saline breast implants.
 Changes in pressure or altitude, wearing a wetsuit or parachute harness will in no way affect your implants.
 Once you have recovered from surgery, you can resume your normal activities without concern.
 Generally, you can resume full activities after about a month.

 It is important to note that breast augmentation, while giving you the firm, full breasts of your youth, does not prevent the effects of gravity and aging.
 Breasts sag because of gravity and aging.
 The more you support them, the less effect the weight of the implant will have on the tissue of your breasts.
 Big or small, there is little doubt that a bra reduces the pressure of the implant on your skin.
 So the more you wear a bra, the better your breasts should age over time.